-The Poetry Forum’s next meeting will be Monday, August 18 at 4 pm in the Winter’s Room, Main Library.
-The subject will be Wordsworth and the Romantic poets (by popular demand).
+The Poetry Forum’s next meeting will be Monday, October 20 at 4 pm in the Winter’s Room, Main Library. ( Please note, there will be no meeting for September, we will meet again in October )

 Please make plans to join us!

 Read the poem of the month below. . .

 The Poetry Forum is a chance for anyone and everyone to read, discuss, explore or just listen to poetry in a relaxing setting.
 No level of expertise is required, only an interest in and a desire to share and enjoy new and favorite poems and poets with others.

 Lifelong poetry lover or just curious?

 Focusing on published works, the Poetry Forum is a chance for anyone and everyone to read, discuss, explore or just listen to poetry in a relaxing setting.
 No level of expertise is required, only an interest in and a desire to share and enjoy new and favorite poems and poets with others.

 At each meeting, members of the group have the chance to offer their favorites or share “found” pieces, followed by a discussion of a featured poet.